 Copycat Starbucks Spinach, Feta & Egg White Wrap

-I tried a few different versions along the way (egg bakes, folded omelets, and egg tortilla wraps — a total fail) but this simple scramble method ended up being the easiest and most foolproof.
+I tried a few different versions along the way (egg bakes, folded omelets, and egg tortilla wraps — a total fail), but this simple scramble method ended up being the easiest and most foolproof.
 It gives you a soft, fluffy texture every time, comes together in minutes, and works perfectly for rolling up without falling apart.

 Give this recipe a try and see for yourself just how easy it is to recreate your favorite Starbucks wrap at home.
 It’s quick, protein-packed, and honestly so much more satisfying when you make it yourself.
 In fact, you might just find yourself saying goodbye to that daily Starbucks stop (or at least saving it for a special treat!).

-Why you’ll love this recipe
+Why you’ll love this Spinach, Feta & Egg White Wrap

 • High-protein, satisfying breakfast